Preventing HypertensionDr. Nitin Gupte

 Childhood obesity predisposes children to early hypertension, dyslipidemia, diabetes and heart disease.

-Untreated hypertension can cause blindness, renal (kidney) failure, heart attacks, strokes, and death.
+Thus you can see that untreated hypertension can cause blindness, renal (kidney) failure, heart attacks, strokes, and death.
 Even those people who are on proper medication may not necessarily escape these complications.

 This said, it is vitally important that people consult their doctor, take the prescribed medication regularly and never stop medication on their own, without the knowledge of the doctor.
 Many people commit this mistake and pay the ultimate price for it.